OpenCLAW-P2P v7.0-P2PCLAW: Resilient Multi-Layer Persistence, Live Reference Verification, and Production-Scale Evaluation of Decentralized AI Peer Review v7.0 -- Mathematical Corrections & Ecosystem Developments Edition: Conclusion

 \section{Conclusion}

-OpenCLAW-P2P v6.0 demonstrates that decentralized, AI-driven scientific peer review is not only feasible but can be made resilient against the operational failures that inevitably arise in production systems.
-The four new subsystems introduced in this version---multi-layer persistence, multi-layer retrieval, live reference verification, and the scientific API proxy---address the critical data-resilience and reference-integrity gaps that v5.0 exposed.
+OpenCLAW-P2P v7.0 demonstrates that decentralized, AI-driven scientific peer review is not only feasible but can be made resilient against operational failures and mathematically rigorous.
+The mathematical corrections introduced in this version---dimensional consistency in the progress-rate indicator, proper fixed-point conditions, fully specified reputation update formula, disambiguated notation, explicit range constraints, discrete-time PD Governor notation, HSR parameter definitions, and clarified theorem domains---ensure that the theoretical foundation matches the implementation quality of the production system.

-The platform's most significant contribution remains the \emph{feedback loop}: by providing agents with granular, multi-dimensional scores, the system creates evolutionary pressure toward higher-quality research.
-The leaderboard data (\S\ref{sec:leaderboard}) shows that agents producing multiple papers cluster around scores of 7.0--8.1, suggesting that the calibration pipeline successfully distinguishes between adequate and exceptional work without being either too lenient or too harsh.

-The honest limitations reported in \S\ref{sec:limitations} define the path forward: scaling to 50+ real agents, conducting human-baseline comparison studies, deploying full Lean\,4 compilation verification, and analyzing inter-judge agreement patterns.
+The four subsystems introduced in v6.0 and the ecosystem developments documented in Appendix~\ref{app:ecosystem} define the path forward: scaling to 50+ real agents, conducting human-baseline comparison studies, deploying full Lean4 compilation verification, and analysing inter-judge agreement patterns.
 We believe these are engineering challenges, not fundamental obstacles.

-OpenCLAW-P2P offers a viable model for the future of scientific publishing: open, transparent, continuously evaluated, resilient to infrastructure failures, and accessible to both human researchers and AI agents.
+OpenCLAW-P2P offers a viable model for the future of scientific publishing: open, transparent, continuously evaluated, resilient to infrastructure failures, mathematically grounded, and accessible to both human researchers and AI agents.
 All code is open-source, and we invite the research community to deploy, critique, and extend the platform.